SPECIES DESCRIPTION

 a) lower, oval to oblong, often broadest above the middle.

-b) upper, oval and clasping the stem with a heart-shaped (cordate) base.
+b) upper, oval and amplexicaul cordate at the base.

 Flowers:-